Table of Contents

 Targeted Attack Protection (TAP)

 Proofpoint's Targeted Attack Protection (TAP) is an innovative solution that detects malicious activities at various stages of the attack lifecycle.
 TAP uses machine learning algorithms and threat intelligence to identify suspicious behaviour patterns associated with lateral movement techniques, such as credential theft or remote code execution.

 Email remains one of the most common vectors for initial infiltration by cybercriminals seeking network lateral movement opportunities.
 Proofpoint's Email Protection Solutions provide robust protection against phishing attempts, malware delivery via email attachments or links, and other tactics to gain entry into your organisation's infrastructure.

 Response With Incident Response Services

-Leveraging Proofpoint's comprehensive suite of tools and services can significantly enhance an organization's ability to detect, prevent, and respond effectively to lateral movement attacks.
-To learn more about how Proofpoint can help safeguard your organization against lateral movement attacks, contact Proofpoint today.
+Leveraging Proofpoint's comprehensive suite of tools and services can significantly enhance an organisation's ability to detect, prevent, and respond effectively to lateral movement attacks.
+To learn more about how Proofpoint can help safeguard your organisation against lateral movement attacks, contact Proofpoint today.